kaihendry/dabase.com/content/blog/sod.md

 <img src="https://docs.gitlab.com/ee/user/application_security/img/secure_tools_and_cicd_stages.png">
 </a>

-When a new feature is committed as a Merge Request, it is automatically tested by a CI/CD pipeline.
+Changes are made via a Merge Request, which is automatically tested by a CI/CD pipeline.
 The pipeline is configured to run tests, security scans, and other checks.
 If the pipeline fails, the <abbr title="Merge Request">MR</abbr> is not merged.
-This prevents risky code from being deployed to production.
+These checks prevents risky code from accepted.

-* **Another team member** approves the <abbr title="Merge Request">MR</abbr> else it is not merged - eliminates rogue actor, though **team must be must be trusted**
+* **Another team member** approves the <abbr title="Merge Request">MR</abbr>, complete with automated reports, else it is not merged - eliminates rogue actor
-* Ability to **roll back** via the CI/CD pipeline - derisk deployments
+* Ability to **roll back** (instant with Serverless) - derisk deployments
-* **Logs** to a central account - accountability / auditability
+* **Logs** to a central account - accountability / auditability opportunities
 * Platform Guardrails, like AWS Account controls such as: [Control tower](https://aws.amazon.com/controltower/), [SCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html), [AWS Config](https://aws.amazon.com/config/)
-* Costing - drive efficiency and cost optimisation
+* Costing - drive resource efficiency

 <img src="https://s.natalian.org/2023-01-19/cost-usage.png" alt="Costing and usage">

 Further automations/checks can triggered from the **logs**, such as [CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) and [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

-## Avoid <abbr title="Separation of Duties">SoD</abbr> smells (lack of automation)
+## Avoid these <abbr title="Separation of Duties">SoD</abbr> smells (lack of automation)

 - Gate keeping - teams must be empowered, that looks like having their own AWS account and being able to deploy their own application
 - Network team needs to open a port for you - team with AWS account should conduct their own effective networking